Sam is a musician in a rock band and loves playing the virtual piano.

-Want to add a great sounding piano track to your current batch of original music?
+Want to add a great-sounding piano track to your current batch of original music?
 Of course you do!
-Oh, wait, that's right...you can't play the piano!
+Oh, wait, that's right. . .you can't play the piano!
 It could be a problem, and some may even argue that it should be a problem, but regardless of that, you're in luck because EZKeys is probably the virtual piano you've been needing this whole time.

-What is EZKeys?
+What Is EZKeys?

 EZKeys is a MIDI-based virtual piano developed by Toontrack, the company behind home-studio favorites Superior Drummer and EZDrummer.
-It can be run as either a VST plug-in within a compatible DAW or as a standalone executable file, and is identically functional either way.
+It can be run as either a VST plug-in within a compatible DAW or as a standalone executable file and is identically functional either way.
 The base version of EZKeys includes an expandable library of MIDI samples, most of which are broken down into ready-to-use song parts (intro, verse, bridge, chorus, etc).
 Unlike other key-centric virtual instruments, EZKeys features a relatively powerful MIDI sequencer built directly into the interface, allowing users to cut, splice, and rearrange patterns.
-Chords from these patterns can also be changed within the sequencer, allowing users create a theoretically infinite combination of harmonic patterns.
-There are a few variations of the program available, but this review will focus only on the "Grand Piano" engine that comes with base version of the software.
-EZKeys retails for $179 directly from Toontrack's website, but can be obtained for a little cheaper via other fine online retailers.
+Chords from these patterns can also be changed within the sequencer, allowing users to create a theoretically infinite combination of harmonic patterns.
+There are a few variations of the program available, but this review will focus only on the "Grand Piano" engine that comes with a base version of the software.
+EZKeys retails for $179 directly from Toontrack's website but can be obtained for a little cheaper via other fine online retailers.

 Using EZKeys in a Home Recording Environment